JaharshKotha/Critviz/README.md

 #### Skeleton structure of the JSON :

 ##### Metadata :
 /* jsonData have following "metadata" keys.
-ALso given is what is Critviz using "title": "Title of the graph",
+ALso given is what is Critviz using<br/>
- "primary-value-label": "rank average",
- "higher_primary_value_better": false,
- "values-label": "ranks",
- "higher_values_better": false,
- "y-range_top": 1,
- "y-range_bottom": 5.5,
+ "title": "Title of the graph",<br/>
+ "primary-value-label": "The label that you want to appear against your Primary Value",<br/>
+ "higher_primary_value_better": "Indicates that on scale of 1-5 , 5 is the best value to score",<br/>
+ "higher_values_better": "Currently not being used",<br/>
+ "y-range_top": "The highest possible Primary value",<br/>
+ "y-range_bottom": "The lowest possible Primary value",<br/>
- "y-axis-label": "Rank Average",
+ "y-axis-label": "Rank Average",<br/>
- "x-axis-label": "Students",
+ "x-axis-label": "Students",<br/>
- "secondary-value-label": "variance, not in use right now, ignored", "values-range-low": 1,
+ "secondary-value-label": "variance, not in use right now, ignored",<br/>
+ "values-range-low": 1,<br/>
- "values-range-high": 5,
+ "values-range-high": 5,<br/>
- "number-of-colors": 5,
+ "number-of-colors": 5,<br/>
- "color-scheme": 1
+ "color-scheme": 1<br/>
- },
+ },<br/>
  */

 ##### Studentdata :